parandor/samples/README.md

 ## Docker

-There is a Dockerfile that creates a full install of all dependencies.
+There is a Dockerfile that creates a full install of all dependencies for a self-hosted runner.
 To install the self-hosted runner, a TOKEN parameter needs tobe supplied, which provides authentication.
 Get the token, follow self-hosted runner instructions below.
 ```